CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

 -	__APM-Platform VM__: An APM Platform stand-alone VM with an AppDynamics Controller.
 -	__CWOM-Platform VM__: A Cisco Workload Optimization Manager (CWOM) stand-alone VM with a CWOM Platform server.
--	__LPAD-EKS VM__: An AWS EKS 'Launchpad' VM needed for Kubernetes CLI Operations and running the sample apps.
+-	__LPAD VM__: An AWS EC2 'Launchpad' VM needed for Kubernetes and Serverless CLI Operations and running the sample apps.

 Before building the AppD Cloud Kickstart VM images for AWS, it is recommended that you install the AWS CLI and Python3.
 This will allow you to cleanup and delete any resources created by the Packer builds when you are finished.
 It will also provide the ability to easily purge old AMI images while keeping the latest.